-- Once the broad programmes and projects have been identified, they should be articulated into detail such as: the nature of the programme / project, its location, duration, its cost and the source of funding.
-In addition, this should provide targets and indicators which can be used to measure the impact of the programme or project. - The development of projects should respond to priority issues raised in consultation.
-They should also take into consideration the projects and initiatives by other organs of state.
+- This phase is closely linked to Phase 2 above and involves the identification of programmes and projects that the municipalit be developed with a constant reference to the requirements of the NDP, IUDF, DDM as well as other sectoral policies.
+Durir other spheres of government, state entities, as well as key private sector players on what their development programmes, pr - Once the broad programmes and projects have been identified, they should be articulated into detail such as: the nature of the source of funding.
+In addition, this should provide targets and indicators which can be used to measure the impact of the project. - The development of projects should respond to priority issues raised in consultation.
+They should also take into consideration.